WandXDapp/WandX-Options/README.md

 # WandX-Options
-It Facilitate the trading of ERC20 token in the futures and options
+Creation and trade of ERC20 Token Call Options.